Les and Violet Christranson,

 Les and I were married in late October of 1943.
 We left shortly after to go to Dore Lake, to fish for Verner Johnson; so you might say that's where we spent our honeymoon.
 Verner Johnson met us in Big River, where we spent the first night.
 I had no idea what this commercial fishing was all about.
 My husband had fished one year for Nels Edson and a few years for Verner Johnson.
 It sounded like a lot of fun and I was ready to see what it was all about.

-Well, there were eighteen men and myself, who left Big River for Dore Lake.
+Well, there were eighteen men and me, who left Big River for Dore Lake.
 We went by truck the first day to Waterhen.
 Another truck brought the horses, which were to pull a sleigh and caboose into Dore Lake with our supplies for the winter.
 It was an Indian camp where we spent the first night.
 Oh, they were so happy to see us and hurried and made coffee and sandwiches.
-Come time to go to bed, they gave Les and I their bedroom.
+Come time to go to bed, they gave Les and me their bedroom.
 I was looking forward to a good night's sleep.
 Well, as I sat on the edge of the bed to undress, I found to my surprise the bed was made of poles; no mattress.
 They gave us the best they had: Bless their hearts!

 Then we all set out for different camps around the Lake to start the winter fishing.
 There were six men in the camp I was to cook for.
 They were super nice guys.
 Walter Hegland was to be our camp boss.
-He was a great story teller and a lot of fun.
+He was a great storyteller and a lot of fun.
 The men would have breakfast in the morning and after break-fast fish all day.
 I would nail fish boxes during the day and prepare a nice warm supper for them when they returned in the evening.
 The men would help me wash the dishes and then, we'd all spend the rest of the evening playing cards and telling stories.

 If the fishing wasn't very good, we would pack up and move to another part of the Lake.
 Some of the camps weren't all that good.
-I recall seeing the stars through the roof, but with a couple days cleaning and fixing, it was home.
+I recall seeing the stars through the roof, but with a couple of days cleaning and fixing, it was home.
 No one ever seemed to have even a cold.
 If anyone had got sick, an air ambulance plane would come in and pick them up.
 We had very little contact with our families back home.
-However, mail did come once in a while.
+However, the mail did come once in a while.

 In the spring of 1955, Les and I and our two sons Douglas and Ivan, went back up to Verner Johnson's to help look after the mink.
 It was also a great new experience.
-This time however, we went by plane.
+This time, however, we went by plane.
 George Greening flew the plane for Waite Fisheries.
-He picked us up at Big River and flew us in to Dore Lake.
+He picked us up at Big River and flew us into Dore Lake.
 He was a great bush pilot and was known by all in the north.
 Needless to say, it was my first and last ride in an aeroplane.
 It only took fifteen minutes to go from Big River to Dore Lake, but we hit bad weather and I was very scared, especially when we hit an air pocket.

 We have three sons: Douglas, Ivan and Dennis and two daughters: Katharine and Karen.
 We also have five grandchildren.